Overview

 Will the pathway go through the Willow Park off‑leash dog area?

-The pathway location was determined through a feasibility analysis that considered many factors including impacts to off-leash areas, as well as safety, accessibility, grades, constructability, cost, among others.
-The proposed location was found as preferrable in these locations after balancing all factors.
+The pathway location was chosen through a detailed feasibility analysis that considered many factors, including impacts to the off‑leash area, safety, accessibility, grades, constructability, and cost.
+After balancing all of these elements, the proposed alignment was identified as the most workable option.

 Is mixing walking, wheeling, biking, and off‑leash dogs safe?